Azure/azure-media-migration/README.md

 * Marks migrated assets and provides HTML summary on analyze

 ## Open Issues
-* Live assets are not supported.
+* Live assets are not supported but will be in a future version of this tool.
-* Storage encrypted VOD contents are not supported.
+* Storage encrypted VOD contents are not supported but will be in a future version of this tool.
-* Direct migration from an Azure Storage account without using the AMS API.
+* Direct migration from an Azure Storage account without using the AMS API is not supported but will be in a future version of this tool.

 # Types of Migration
 The tool supports various types of migration depending on the asset format and the command line options.